Carl August Dohrn: Biography

 A frequent visitor to London he was accompanied by the Lepidopterist, Philipp Christoph Zeller in 1852, by Carl Henrik Boheman in 1854 and by Hermann August Hagen in 1857.
+He held musical evenings at his home, playing the piano and singing himself or examining the works of other composers.
+The composer Felix Mendselssohn Bartholdy was a regular attendee and friend.
 He spent many summers in Italy, in Lucca with Haliday and in Turin with Maximilian Spinola.
 Dohrn was elected a fellow of the Entomological Society of London in 1855 and an honorary member in 1855.
-A classicist he was fluent in many European languages.
+A classicist he was fluent in many European languages including English.
+In 1862 he received an honorary doctorate from the University of Königsberg.
 His Coleoptera collection was very extensive and just prior to his death, at 86, he had received upwards of 1,000 beetles from Sumatra.
+He also had a large library.
+Both the books and his insect collections were donated to the Stettin Museum but much of it was destroyed in World War II because of which several species that he described such as Dromica bertinae are treated as nomen dubium (the types having been lost).
+The bird species Glaucis dohrnii originally under the genus Ramphodon was named after him.

 Family

-Dohrn's son Anton Dohrn, an ardent supporter of Charles Darwin, became a famous marine zoologist.
+Dohrn married Adelheid née Dietrich (1803–1883) in 1837 which caused problems in his relationship with his father.
+It was only through mediation by Alexander von Humboldt that they were reconciled.
+They had a daughter and three sons.
+Their son Felix Anton Dohrn, named after godfather Felix Mendelssohn-Bartholdy, became an ardent supporter of Charles Darwin and famous marine zoologist.
 Another, older, son Heinrich Wolfgang Ludwig Dohrn was also an entomologist.